 - Tell your volunteer that you want them to taste the drink in cups A, B, C, and D, drinking water in between each.
 They have two minutes to taste the drinks.
 Once they have tasted the drink in each cup, they should rate them from the one they liked the best, to the one the liked the least.
 Your volunteer can taste each cup more than once, but they should drink water in between each taste.

 - Have your volunteer start the test.
 When they taste their first cup, start your timer or stopwatch.
 Do not answer any questions your volunteer asks you, or react to anything they say!

 - After two minutes, stop your timer and tell your volunteer to stop tasting.

 - Ask them which drink was their favorite.
-In the 'Volunteer 1' column, mark their favorite cup with the number '3.'
-For example, if your volunteer said they liked the drink cup B best, you would write the number 3 in the 'B' row under 'Volunteer 1.'
+Their favorite drink will get 4 points.
+In the 'Volunteer 1' column, mark their favorite cup with the number '4.'
+For example, if your volunteer said they liked the drink cup B best, you would write the number 4 in the 'B' row under 'Volunteer 1.'

 - Ask your volunteer which drink they liked least.
-In the 'Volunteer 1' column, record their least favorite cup with the number '1.'
+Their least favorite drink will get 1 point.
+In the 'Volunteer 1' column, mark their least favorite cup with the number '1.'

 - Write the number '2' in the remaining row.

 - Repeat steps 9-17 with your remaining two or more volunteers.
 Record their responses in the corresponding columns.